awsdocs/amazon-workmail-user-guide/doc_source/create_distribution_list.md

 1. In the contents pane, for **Distribution list name**, enter a name for the distribution list\.

-1. To hide the distribution list from anyone with whom you have shared your contacts folder, select the **Private** check box\.

 1. Under **Members**, choose **Add from address book** to add new members from the address book to the distribution list\.
 Or you can choose **Add new member** to add a new contact to the distribution list\.

 1. Choose **Save and close**\.